pointw-dev/envarna/src/doc-generator/src/introduction/what-is.md

 # What is envarna?

-Envarna is a TypeScript library that helps you manage application configuration.
+Envarna is a TypeScript library that helps you manage your application's settings.
 These are the settings that control how an application behaves and how it connects to other services.
-It is a lightweight wrapper over the [Zod validation library](https://zod.dev/api?id=strings), the [dotenv environment variable loader](https://www.npmjs.com/package/dotenv), with some syntactic sugar to make it all easy to use.
+Envarna is a lightweight wrapper over the [Zod validation library](https://zod.dev/api?id=strings), the [dotenv environment variable loader](https://www.npmjs.com/package/dotenv), with some syntactic sugar to make it all easy to use.

-Most applications use environment variables to configure things like database connection strings, feature flags, limits, API keys,  ports, etc. And most of the time, that means reaching for `process.env`, either directly or through a helper like `dotenv`.
+Many applications use environment variables to configure things like database connection strings, feature flags, rate limits, API keys,  ports, etc. Most of the time, that means reaching for `process.env` and `dotenv`.

 That works well until it doesn't.